Is Your Worker an Employee or Contractor?

-Do you engage contractors in your business?
-Do you know the differences between contractors and employees and the obligations that this places on you as the business owner?
-Do you know what kinds of risks you are exposing yourself to if you misclassify a worker as a contractor when they’re actually an employee?
+- Do you know what kinds of risks you expose yourself to if you misclassify a worker as a contractor when they’re actually an employee?

-There is no single criteria that will decide whether your employee is a contractor or an employee.
-It’s a multi-factor test.
-The situation of each worker needs to be considered.
+No single principle will decide whether your employee is a contractor or an employee.
+Instead, it’s a multi-factor test.
+You need to consider the situation with each worker.
 The tests are based on several key factors, although many other factors could be considered depending on the situation.

 - Control – does the employer control the service provided?

-Employee: the business controls the worker’s services such as how they do it, when they do it and the hours worked.
+Employee: the business controls the work, including how they perform it, when they do it, and the hours worked.

 Contractor: the worker has the right to delegate the work, quote for the job and determine exactly what work needs to be done.